joelsonb/monitocli/README.md

 # monitocli
 It's a private open repo.
-There're nothing to see here.
+There's nothing to see here.